rolling-scopes-school/tasks/react/modules/tasks/tests.md

 - **When** an error occurs
 - **Then** the error scenario is tested

+**Acceptance Criteria:**

+- Tests simulate error conditions (e.g., failed API calls, thrown errors in components).
+- Error boundaries are tested to ensure they catch and handle errors as expected.

 ### Feature 6: User Interactions (**20 points**)

 **As a** developer